GovTechSG/seed-documentation/seed-onboarding-instructions-windows.md

 <details>
   <summary>a.
-Set up Microsoft Endpoint Manager to get the required applications and device configuration</summary><br>
+Set up Microsoft Intune to get the required applications and device configuration</summary><br>

 1. Click **Start** icon on the taskbar.